Karaoke-as-a-Service/tone-deaf-tools/README.md

 5. run `find_unlinked_files.py`
 6. on a case-by-case basis, try to fix the issues by deleting the files, ignoring them or adding the correct VIDEO/MP3/COVER/... attributes.
+7. run `check_health.py`
+8. on a case-by-case basis, try to fix the issues

 ### Normalize Language (or other attributes)